EINSTAR 2 Wireless 3D Scanner Review: A Practical Choice for DIY Enthusiasts

 - 4 min read

-For anyone who wants a more practical workflow, this has been one of the biggest wins of EINSTAR 2.
+For anyone who wants a more practical workflow, this has been one of the biggest wins of the EINSTAR 2.

 Another area where the scanner has performed well is feature scanning.
 If the object has enough detail for the scanner to read, it does a very good job.

-That has made a difference when scanning objects with more surface detail and shape variation.
+This capability has made a difference when scanning objects with more surface detail and shape variation.
 On highly detailed scans, feature mode works great and gives the scanner enough information to track properly.
 When the object itself provides strong reference points, the results are solid, and the scanning experience feels much more natural.

 That makes the EINSTAR 2 a strong option for anyone planning to scan parts, tools, or other detailed objects where surface features help carry the tracking.